-The One Year MSW: Entry from a Bachelor of Social Work, and one year (12 months full-time equivalent) post-BSW human service experience.
+MSW: Entry from a Bachelor of Social Work, and one year (12 months full-time equivalent) post-BSW human service experience.

-For full-time students this will consist of 33 credit hours of course work, including completion of a thesis or practicum report.
+For full-time students this will consist of 33 credit hours, including completion of a thesis or practicum report.